-The Access to Information and Protection of Privacy Act, 2015, requires that a comprehensive review of the provisions and operation of the Act be undertaken every five years.
-On July 27, 2020, pursuant to s.
-117 of the Act, the Minister of Justice and Public Safety appointed the Honourable David B. Orsborn as a Committee of one to conduct the review now required.
-The Committee’s final report is due on or before March 31, 2021.
-(Subsequently amended to on or before June 30, 2021)
+The Access to Information and Protection of Privacy Act, 2015 (ATIPPA, 2015), requires that a comprehensive review of the provisions and operation of the Act be undertaken every five years.
+On May 20, 2026, pursuant to s.
+117 of the Act, the Minister of Justice appointed Keri-Lynn Power, LLB (Hons), LLM as a Committee of one to conduct the review.
+The Committee’s final report is due on or before January 31, 2027.

 The purpose of the Act is set out in s.
 3: